marup00800/Arduino-Bluetooth-RC-Car-Four-Wheel/README.md

 This project is a **Bluetooth-controlled RC Car** built with Arduino and simple electronic components.
 It demonstrates motor control, PWM-based speed adjustment, and wireless communication using an HC-05 module.

-As a **CSE undergrad passionate about Robotics**, I built this project to sharpen my embedded systems and robotics skills.

 ---

 ## 🔧 Components Used